-Aligning the representation with 3DGRT [34].
-The rendering formulations of 3DGS and 3DGRT mainly differ in terms of (i) determining which particles contribute to which pixels, (ii) the order of particles evaluation, and (iii) the computation of the particles response.
+Aligning the representation with 3DGRT [33].
+The rendering formulations of 3DGS and 3DGRT mainly differ in terms of (i) determining which particles contribute to which pixels, (ii) the order of particles evaluation, (iii) the computation of the particles response.
 In Secs.
-4.2 and 4.3, our goal was to reduce these differences to arrive at a common 3D representation that can be both rasterized and traced.
-Fig. 8 shows the comparison of 3D representations trained with different methods and evaluated with 3DGRT [34].
-While some discrepancies naturally remain, Ours (sorted) achieves much better alignment with 3DGRT than StopThePop or 3DGS.
+4.2 and 4.3 our goal was to reduce these differences to arrive to a common 3D representation that can be both rasterized and traced.
+Fig. 8 shows the comparison of 3D representations trained with different methods and evaluated with 3DGRT [33].
+While some discrepancies naturally remain, Ours (sorted) achieves much better alignment to 3DGRT than StopThe-Pop or 3DGS.